 Challenger 2 has received several critical updates since 1998.
 However, as confirmed by the 2015 Strategic Defence and Security Review, there’s now need for a more substantial overhaul that would extend Challenger 2’s lifespan until 2035.

 A century after the first armoured all-terrain fighting vehicles commonly known as ‘tanks’ appeared on the battlefields of the Somme, plans are afoot to fit Challenger 2 with tools suited to the challenges of both battle and peacekeeping operations.

-Just before Christmas, BAE Systems and German contractor Rheinmetall Landsysteme GmbH were both awarded £23 million for the two-year Assessment Phase of the project, with the winner gaining the £700m contract to carry out the upgrades on the 227-strong fleet.
+Just before Christmas last year, BAE Systems and German contractor Rheinmetall Landsysteme GmbH were both awarded £23 million for the two-year Assessment Phase of the project, with the winner gaining the £700m contract to carry out the upgrades on the 227-strong fleet.

 “In order to achieve this, BAE Systems will be addressing the several key systems that need to be replaced or upgraded, re-invigorating Challenger 2 and allowing it to serve the British Army with distinction for the next two decades,” the domestic military contractor said.

 As part of its plans to win the contract, BAE wants to fit the Challenger 2 with a new Thermal Imaging System that will offer improved 24-hour performance.
 The Commander’s Primary Sight is also due for an upgrade that “will include thermal imaging and give the Commander a full 24-hour, day and night hunter/killer capability, delivering greater situational awareness and flexibility”.